 - DP World has also expanded its reach and operations through acquisitions.
 These have included CSX Terminals and The Peninsular and Oriental Steam Navigation Company (P&O).
 The acquisitions not only helped DP become a global leader in container handling but also helped the company reach more locations and gain footholds in North and South America, Australia, Europe, and Africa.

 - There were some hiccups along the way for DP, including the controversy surrounding its acquisition of P&O in 2006.
-This purchase led to transferring ownership of several U.S. ports to DP, a company based in the United Arab Emirates.
+This purchase led to the transfer of ownership of several U.S. ports to DP, a company based in the United Arab Emirates.
 Leaders in the U.S. were concerned about security issues.

 - The deal was ok’d, but members of Congress put the brakes on it, and eventually, DP sold P&O’s operations in the U.S. to American International Group.